tomasrobertsson/wallet-backend-reference/SECURITY.md

    - Provide a detailed description of the security vulnerability.
    - Include as much information as possible to help us understand and address the issue.

-Send this information, along with any additional relevant details, to ospo@digg.se.
+Send this information, along with any additional relevant details, to <ospo@digg.se>.

 ## Confidentiality